"I just told you that rule five minutes ago" — if you've used Claude Code for any serious development work, you've had this thought.

 - Pushed out of the context window — older information exits the window and Claude can no longer reference it.
 Your CLAUDE.md rules aren't literally forgotten — they're buried under newer conversation content and stop receiving attention

-- Summarized by Auto-Compaction — at around 167,000 tokens, automatic compression kicks in and summarizes conversation history.
+- Summarized by Auto-Compaction — when the context window fills up (roughly 80–85% capacity), automatic compression kicks in and summarizes conversation history.
 The summary preserves decisions but often loses the reasoning behind them, causing Claude to drift in a different direction

 In both cases, it's a placement problem, not an existence problem.
 Put the right information in the right place, and it won't be forgotten.

-Claude Code has 6 memory layers with a clear priority hierarchy.
-Higher layers take precedence.
+Claude Code has multiple memory layers with a clear priority hierarchy.
+More specific locations take precedence over broader ones, as described in the official memory documentation.

 | Priority | Layer | Written by | Loaded when |